Skip to main content

 APPLY NOW

-Below is a brief summary of some of the requirements -- Students are encouraged to consult with the ECSE Graduate Program Handbook for full description of requirements and guidelines, and to use the Program Planner appropriate for their degree.
+Below is a brief summary of some of the requirements.
+Students are encouraged to consult the ECSE Graduate Program Handbook and the academic catalog for a full description of requirements and guidelines.

 Students pursuing the PhD in ELEC or CSYS need to complete the following: